-I like San Gimignano in the early morning, when it is still not crowded with tourists, when you see the local people passing along the streets almost incredulous to have San Gimignano for themselves, yet still for just a few more minutes.
-I like it when the footsteps echo on the cobbled shady streets, resounding between the high walls of the houses.
+How I like San Gimignano in the early morning, when the tourists are not crowding its medieval alleys, when you see the locals passing along the streets almost incredulous to have San Gimignano all for themselves, even just for a few more minutes.
+I like it when the footsteps echo on the cobbled streets, resounding between the high walls of the houses.

-The subtly lemon scented rice pudding tartlets were my favourite sweet treat as a child, whether bought by mum on a common Saturday when we went to visit my granddad Remigio who lived there, or by my aunt Silvana in an early morning before going to the market when I used to spend in San Gimignano a few days during the summer holidays.
+The subtly lemon-scented rice pudding tartlets were my favourite sweet treat as a child, whether bought by my mum on a common Saturday when we went to visit my granddad Remigio, who lived there, or by my aunt Silvana in the early morning before going to the market, when I used to spend in San Gimignano a few days during the summer holidays.

 It might depend on their special character or in their essence interwoven with childhood memories and flavours, but they are still my favourite choice on the rare occasions when I have breakfast in a bar, or when I enter in a baker’s shop and they have just been baked and are still warm with a gentle creaminess inside.

 In Italy they are and should remain the tartlets you buy in a pastry shop, or better, in your favourite baker’s shop, round or softly oval, wrapped in a paper towel.
-They are supposed to be eaten standing up, perhaps with a coffee if you’re a grown-up or with a thick pear juice if you are a child, they are covered with icing sugar, that icing sugar that will inevitably dust your best dress in sweetness in the most important morning of your life.
+We usually eat them standing up, perhaps with a coffee if you’re a grown-up or with a thick pear juice if you are a child.
+They are covered with icing sugar, that icing sugar that will inevitably dust your best dress in sweetness on the most important morning of your life.

-Here in London, in the foodblogger headquarters, where any excuse is good to take new pictures or experiment a new combination, we played around with flavours and presentation.
-No icing sugar but a spoonful of thick greek yogurt and a drizzle of raspberry sauce, cooked with just a hint of sugar, to add a nice tart note.
+Here in London, in the food blogger headquarters, where any excuse is good to take new pictures or experiment with a new combination, we played around with flavours and presentation.
+No icing sugar but a spoonful of thick greek yoghurt and a drizzle of raspberry sauce, cooked with just a hint of sugar, to add a nice tart note.
 It goes well with our plans for tomorrow and a cup of Earl Grey.

 For the rice pudding:

-- 1 tablespoon of organic vanilla essence or 1 vanilla bean
+- 1 tablespoon organic vanilla essence, or 1 vanilla bean

 - zest of one organic lemon